maxshafer/shafer-research-group/content/home/welcome.md

 <br>
 <br>

-<p align="justify">The biological mechanisms that regulate sleep are conserved across vertebrates, yet sleep displays remarkable variation both across and within species. <b>Why do animals display remarkable variation in sleep, and what genes and cell types drive such variation?</b></p>
+<p align="justify">The biological mechanisms that regulate sleep are conserved across vertebrates, yet sleep displays remarkable variation both across and within species. <b>Why do animals display variation in sleep, and what genes and cell types drive such variation?</b></p>

 <br>